GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 Add setter comments to matching resource fields.
 Setters serve as parameters for template-free setting of comments.

+Setters are a safer alternative to other substitution techniques which do not have the context of the structured data.
+Setter comments can be added to parameterize the field values of resources using this function.

 <!--mdtogo-->

 ### FunctionConfig

 <!--mdtogo:Long-->

-Setters are a safer alternative to other substitution techniques which do not have the context of the structured data.
-Setter comments can be added to parameterize the field values of resources using create-setters function.

 We use `ConfigMap` to configure the `create-setters` function.
 The desired setter values are provided as key-value pairs using `data` field.